coderefinery/hpc-containers/content/sharing.rst

 Instead of shipping the data with the image, let the user bind mount it into the container.
 Check out the :doc:`Binding folders into your container lesson <binding_folders>` for details.

 Compare the two apptainer definition files and how to run the resulting ``my_container.sif`` container.
-The left tab also exemplifies bind-mounting a folder for output data, which is useful in order to access the resulting output data directly from the host server.
+The right tab also exemplifies bind-mounting a folder for output data, which is useful in order to access the resulting output data directly from the host server.

 .. tabs::